dmarx/digthatdata-comfyui-workflows/README.md

 Different AI techniques have different aesthetics.
 Finishing off a piece with VFI can give it a particular look that might not be desirable or might overwhelm certain aethetics of the animation before it was applied.
 To overcome this, I sometimes re-encode the animation back into the SD latent after applying VFI, and apply additional AD refinement passes.

-I've also found that by alternating VFI and AD, I can take a jerky animation and force it be smooth in a way that retains the AD motion aesthetics.
+I've also found that by alternating VFI and AD, I can take a jerky animation and force it to be smooth in a way that retains the AD motion aesthetics.

 ![](workflows/alternating-ad-and-vfi.png)